vakal-y/vakal-y/README.md

 </div>
 <p>

-- :mechanical_arm: I develop front-end for web applications using React and TypeScript.
+- :mechanical_arm: Developing front-end for web applications using React and TypeScript.

 - :heart_decoration: Exploring Technical Content Writing.

-- :houses: In my free time, I design architecture for private houses.
+- :houses: In free time, designing architecture for private houses.

 - :ocean: Living on the southern coast of the Black Sea.